tortellini-tools/action/README.dev.md

 ```

-# Run the analysis
+## Run the analysis

-The tool will analyze the license dependencies in predefined Github repositories and store reports of the analyses
-in the files `out/<organization>/<repository>/analyzer-result.xml`
+The tool will analyze the license dependencies in predefined Github repositories (see variable `repositories` in file `src/main.ts`) and store reports of the analyses in the files `out/<organization>/<repository>/analyzer-result.xml` .

 ```shell
 npm install